YubiHSM 2 Product Overview

 Note

-This section applies to YubiHSM 2 FIPS devices only.
+This topic applies to YubiHSM 2 FIPS devices only.

 YubiHSM 2 FIPS devices include the text “FIPS” inscribed onto the surface of the device and allow YubiHSM 2 FIPS to run in FIPS Approved mode.